Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 Toxic relationship vocabulary gives pain a name.

-The shift is not “Now I know all the terms, so everything is fixed.”
-The real shift is quieter.
+It goes beyond simply saying, “Now I know all the terminology, so everything is fixed.”
+The actual change is more subdued.

 What does “gaslighting” mean in a toxic relationship vocabulary?